 Cork Mother Walks in Gratitude for Medics Who Saved Her Twin Babies from Rare Condition

-Ciara Bowe, a mother from Cork, is undertaking a heartfelt walk to honour the medical professionals whose expertise and swift action saved the lives of her twin babies after they were diagnosed with a rare and dangerous pregnancy condition.
+Ciara Bowe, a mother from Cork, is undertaking a heartfelt sponsored walk to honour the medical professionals whose expertise and swift action saved the lives of her twin babies after they were diagnosed with twin-to-twin transfusion syndrome — a rare and potentially fatal pregnancy condition that affects approximately one in every 1,000 to 2,000 pregnancies.
+Her story is one of fear, hope, and profound gratitude for the life-saving power of skilled medical care.

 Background